gvwilson/thirdbit/src/fiction/in-heck/index.md

 Mouse led her to a building as gray and nondescript as any of the others.
 Its single door slid open as she approached.
-Inside was a room not much larger than the cart that had brought her to Heck.
+Inside was a room not much larger than her kitchen at home.
 Panels in the ceiling cast a cold white light on gray walls and a matching floor.
-A rectangular slab at right angles to the door looked enough like a bench for her to set herself onto it facing the flat glass screen set into the opposite wall.
+A rectangular slab at right angles to the door looked enough like a bench, so she sat down facing the flat glass screen set into the opposite wall.

 The screen lit up as the door snicked close behind her.
+She scrambled to her feet,
+only to sit again as Mouse flashed "stay stay stay".

-The word "intake" scrolled across it in big green letters.
+The word "intake" scrolled across the big screen in big green letters.
 Maddy fidgeted as she waited for something else to happen.
 Finally she couldn't stand it any more.

 "Excuse me,"
 she said,
-"But is there a toilet somewhere nearby that I could use?"
+"But is there a toilet somewhere nearby that I could use?

-Nothing happened.
-"Please?" she added a bit desperately.
+Please?"

 A section of the wall beside her rotated soundlessly to bring the most beautiful white porcelain toilet Maddy had ever seen into the room.
 There was even toilet paper and a small basin with a tap…

-The toilet rotated away again as soon as she was done washing her hands.
+The toilet rotated away again when she was done washing her hands.
 "Thank you," she said,
 seating herself on the bench again and gobbling the flat rectangle with the word "food" printed on it